 If the SD card is mounted, make sure to unmount it now.

-Finally, run the following dd command to write Raspberry Pi image to the SD card.
+Finally, write Raspberry Pi image to the SD card with dd command:

 After the writing process is finished, eject the SD card.
 Plug in to the Raspberry Pi, and make sure that all the connections are ready (HDMI/TV out, keyboard, mouse, Ethernet cable).
 Finally, turn on the power.